Pioneer Courthouse/SW 6th and Pioneer Place/SW 5th stations

+Light rail stations in Portland, Oregon, U.S.

-Pioneer Courthouse/SW 6th and Pioneer Place/SW 5th are a pair of light rail stations on the MAX Green, Orange and Yellow Lines in Portland, Oregon.
+Pioneer Courthouse/SW 6th and Pioneer Place/SW 5th are a pair of light rail stations on the MAX Orange and Yellow Lines in Portland, Oregon.
 They are the 4th stop southbound on the Portland Transit Mall MAX extension.
-The Pioneer Courthouse/Southwest 6th station is served only by the Green and Yellow Lines, and the Pioneer Place/Southwest 5th station is served only by the Green and Orange Lines.
+The Pioneer Courthouse/Southwest 6th station is served only by the Yellow Line, and the Pioneer Place/Southwest 5th station is served only by the Orange Line.
 Originally, from the opening of these stations in 2009 until 2015, the Yellow Line served both, but in September 2015 the then-new Orange Line replaced the Yellow Line at all southbound stations on the transit mall.
+As of August 2026, the Green Line was cut back to Gateway Transit Center and no longer serves either station.

 The stations are built into the sidewalks of 5th and 6th Avenues, with the 5th Avenue platform heading southbound and the 6th Avenue platform northbound.
 The station connects with Blue and Red Line trains on the original downtown MAX tracks at the Pioneer Square South, Pioneer Square North, Mall/SW 4th Avenue, and Mall/SW 5th Avenue stations.
 Nearby points of interest include Pioneer Courthouse Square, Pioneer Place and the Pioneer Courthouse.

 When opened on August 30, 2009, the stations were located in Fareless Square (within fare zone 1), which was renamed the Free Rail Zone four months later, but the fare-free zone was eliminated in 2012 when TriMet discontinued all use of fare zones.